'Well,' I hazarded, 'it's Ted Hughes Country, isn't it?'

 The weary and hungry travellers, seeing that he was a monk, would gladly take up his offer, but the meal they were served had been laced with a soporific, and once they were semi-conscious, de Middlecote would stab them, rob them of their valuables, and throw their bodies into the Holy Well just inside the chapel door.

 If you think this sounds improbable, the Bishop of Exeter's register for the year 1329 contains an entry relating to the execution of a hermit monk, one Robert de Middlecote, who had been convicted of murder.
-He is, in fact,
+You could argue that he is

 documented serial killer.
 England

-You do what you can for unquiet spirits.
+You should do what you can for unquiet spirits.

 The Path to Lidwell